-It is estimated that three out of every four adults has some form of gum disease.
+It is estimated that three out of every four adults have some form of gum disease.
 Routine examinations can help prevent gum disease by treating problems that could lead to gum disease.

-Setting habits early is critical for establishing long term dental health.
-Children are susceptible to cavities and plaque build up.
+- Pediatric Dental Care: Setting habits early is critical for establishing long-term dental health.
+Children are susceptible to cavities and plaque build-up.
 Dr. Caves offers pediatric dentistry starting at age 3.
-Our staff can help educate children and parents on proper hygiene, thumb sucking, braces and other topics.
+Our staff can help educate children and parents on proper hygiene, thumb-sucking, braces, and other topics.

-Your teeth expand and contract in reaction to changes in temperature.
+- Sensitive Teeth: Your teeth expand and contract in reaction to changes in temperature.
 Hot and cold food and beverages can cause pain or irritation to people with sensitive teeth.
-Over time, tooth enamel can be worn down, gums may recede or teeth may develop microscopic cracks, exposing the interior of the tooth and irritating nerve endings.
+Over time, tooth enamel can be worn down, gums may recede, or teeth may develop microscopic cracks, exposing the interior of the tooth and irritating nerve endings.
 Just breathing cold air can be painful for those with extremely sensitive teeth.

-Daily brushing and flossing helps to prevent the buildup of food particles, plaque and bacteria in your mouth.
+- Bad Breath (Halitosis): Daily brushing and flossing help to prevent the buildup of food particles, plaque, and bacteria in your mouth.
 Food particles left in the mouth deteriorate and cause bad breath.
 While certain foods, such as garlic or anchovies, may create temporary bad breath, consistent bad breath may be a sign of gum disease or another dental problem.